VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ## Musings

-- Tactician feels like it should have more types battlefield control.
-Smokescreens, difficult terrain, and the like.
-    - the issue is how to make this happen on a muggle...
+- Tactician feels like it should have more types battlefield control, but the issue is how to make this happen on a muggle...
+    - obscurement
+        - smokescreens
+        - night operations
+        - adverse weather
+    - difficult terrain
+    - cover
+    - hide action
+    - traps
+    - flanking
+    - high ground
+    - camouflage
 - traps are cool and thematic, but PCs are offensive, not defensive
     - if they can be hot-deployed, that's more of a gadget, and we're steering into Artificer/Thief territory
     - maybe if they had something to goad enemies into attacking?